FOREX-Euro edges down but set for largest monthly gain in a year

 HONG KONG, May 31 (Reuters) - The euro gave back some of its recent gains on Tuesday, but was still set for its best month in a year as markets reposition in anticipation of interest rate increases in Europe and the possibility of a slower pace of U.S. rate hikes.

-The euro EUR= was at $1.0745, down 0.3%, having hit a five-week high of $1.0786 overnight, as German inflation rose to its highest level in nearly half a century in May on the back of soaring energy and food prices.
+The euro EUR= was at $1.0747, down 0.3%, having hit a five-week high of $1.0786 overnight, as data showed German inflation rose to its highest level in nearly half a century in May on the back of soaring energy and food prices.

 This strengthens the case for more aggressive rate rises from the European Central Bank, which is expected to start to raise rates in July for the first time since the pandemic began.